Brunson scores 41, Mavs make 22 3s in Game 2 win vs Jazz

 “We tried to go out there and take both (games).
 Didn’t happen.
 You know we’re not going to overreact.
 We’re going to go home, and we’ve got to take care of business.
 Simple as that,” Mitchell said.
 “At the end of the day, we’re happy we took a game and go back and take care of business.”

-Dallas had led only once in the second half until a 10-0 run capped by a go-ahead 3 by Finney-Smith and a jumper by Brunson.
-Royce O’Neale then hit a tying 3-pointer and Mitchell made a short jumper to put Utah back in front before Kleber’s back-to-back 3s.
+Dallas had led only once in the second half until a 10-0 run capped by a go-ahead 3 by Dorian Finney-Smith and a jumper by Brunson.
+Royce O’Neale then hit a tying 3-pointer and Mitchell made a short jumper to put Utah back in front before the back-to-back 3s by Kleber.

 “The telltale is we can’t have Brunson have the night he had and also be able to kick the ball out for those looks,” Jazz coach Quin Snyder said.
 “And when those passes are kicked out, I thought we weren’t as sharp mentally in our ability to rotate.
 And that’s something that we’ve done before.”